cyberchiranjit/VAnalyzer/README.md

 # Usage:

 After installing, to the directory named the VAnalyzer where VAnalyzer.py is present.
-Then, run the script using--
+Then, run the script using :-

 python3 VAnalyzer.py